Alpha Kappa Psi: Board of directors

 The board of directors is the supreme legislative, judicial and oversight body of the fraternity outside of meetings of the chapter congress (held every two years at the convention).
 The board was originally known as the grand council, and it was made up of the president, vice presidents and regional directors.
-In 1959, the term "board of directors" replaced "grand council".
-In 1995, the present-day structure of the board was formed and the president, vice president and regional director positions were moved out of the board and over to the national management team.
+In 1959, the term "board of directors" replaced "grand council."
+In 1995, the present-day structure of the board was formed and the president, vice presidents, and regional director positions were moved out of the board and over to the national management team.
 The board of directors is now made up of nine alumni, elected for three-year terms, staggering three elected each year.
 BOD officers are the board chair, vice chair, the secretary, and the treasurer.
 The chair of the board position is now the highest-ranking officer position of Alpha Kappa Psi, equivalent to the former national president position prior to 1995 and grand president position prior to 1959.
-As of August 2022, the chair of the board is Micheal E. Dickson.
+As of August 2023, the chair of the board is Michael G. Dickerson.

-Management team
+Management Team

-The management team is made up of the elected and appointed executive-level operational leadership of the fraternity.
+The Management Team is made up of the elected and appointed executive-level operational leadership of the fraternity.
 This body was known as the grand council until 1959, when it became known as the board of directors.
 In 1995, a separate board of directors was formed, so the president, vice presidents and regional directors then became known as the national management team.
 In 2005 "National" was dropped from the title to reflect the fraternity's international scope, even though the fraternity has actually been international since 1931.
-Members of the current management team include the fraternity president, executive vice president, four vice presidents and 16 regional directors.
+Members of the Management Team as of April 1, 2024 include the fraternity president, executive vice president, and four regional directors of volunteer development.
 The head of the management team is the fraternity president.